“What does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?”–Micah 6:8

 Both the pandemic and social unrest in response to racial injustice have greatly deepened the need for food and other essential goods among many families in our communities.
 Staff will be on hand from 4-6pm to greet and accept your food and essential items donations on the 1st Monday of the month at the Minneapolis Campus, and on the 3rd Monday of the month at the West Campus.
-Specific item needs will be updated in the Friday Together @ Mount Olivet email.
+Specific item needs will be updated on the events feed for each individual upcoming event.
 Partners we are working with include Community Emergency Services, Bountiful Baskets, Holy Trinity Church (Mpls), VEAP (Volunteers Enlisted to Assist People), St. Stephen’s Human Services, Simpson Housing and Love, INC.

 For more than a half-century, Pastor Linton Scott has led Mount Olivet’s efforts to support families in Minneapolis who are in need.
 He and his army of volunteers faithfully receive donations of household goods and deliver them to families throughout the metro area.
 Committed to serving persons of all races, national origins, and religions, Pastor Scott is always eager for contributions and additional volunteers.
 Currently on hold because of the COVID-19 crisis, we hope to resume formal reception of donations soon.

 Any monetary donations can be mailed to:

 Mpls, MN 55419

 *checks made out to Mount Olivet – community concern